Eating the fondue

 Drink cold in large quantities.
 Can make digestion very difficult.
 Drink either hot tea, or white wine in small sips.

 Use or drink red wine.
-Ridiculous!
+Sacrilege!

 Burn/scorch the fondue.
 Constantly adjust the burner so that the fondue never boils, just a few small occasional bubbles.
 In addition each guest must contribute to stir the fondue with each piece of bread dipped.